 Thanks to former employee (and relative) Stan Brown, we can shed a little light on this Skegness walking picture firm.
-The Linga Longa Studios were sited at 1 Winthorpe Avenue on the Northern edge of the town.
-Close by the big caravan and holiday home parks and also the Derbyshire Miner’s Welfare camp it was often very busy with holiday-makers, and provided plenty of passing custom.
+Sharpe-Atherton’s Linga Longa Studios were sited at 1 Winthorpe Avenue on the Northern edge of the town.
+Close by the big caravan and holiday home parks and also the Derbyshire Miner’s Welfare camp, it was often very busy with holiday-makers, and provided plenty of passing custom.
 The business was begun by Arthur Sharpe who teamed up with Harry Atherton – hence the Sharpe-Atherton studio.

 Arthur was Stan Brown’s Uncle, and so Stan was able to get work with them as a teenager in 1969.
 “We had two deliveries a day of processed pictures to the kiosks, and an early Saturday morning drop (at the kiosk) for Friday night pictures as in those days everyone came in or out on a Saturday.”